balrajegorad/Hybrid-Search-Engine/README.md

-# Hybrid-Search-Engine
-This project implements a Hybrid Product Search Engine using a combination of MySQL for structured queries and ChromaDB for semantic vector-based searches.
-Users can search products by name, description, or price range through a user-friendly Streamlit web interfa

 # Hybrid Product Search Engine

 This project implements a **Hybrid Product Search Engine** using a combination of MySQL for structured queries and ChromaDB for semantic vector-based searches.
 Users can search products by name, description, or price range through a user-friendly Streamlit web interface.